atweiden/tantum/docs/Config.md

 Base Currency
 -------------

-The base currency / commodity must be specified with the `base-currency` key at the top level of the config file.
+The base currency / asset must be specified with the `base-currency` key at the top level of the config file.
 All entities will inherit this base currency by default unless a different base currency is specified in their config section.